 - A home page with links to all the pages

 - Site map

 - A left/right navigation section in the main content that would move to relevant/recent/backward/forward pages

 - Repetition of mainly important links in the footer

 - A breadcrumb navigation for processes and sub-layered pages.

 Points to ponder

-- Fewer than two ways must be available to meet this success criteria
+- More than one way must be available to meet this success criteria

 - Though breadcrumb is quite old, it still works if the users want to go back in a process or a layered structure